 Does this mean your company shouldn’t worry about those unspoken complaints?
 No. Unhappy customers that don’t complain often defect and may spread negative sentiment–both in person and online.

 The costs of latent customer dissatisfaction are substantial.
 According to a 2016 study by New Voice Media, U.S. businesses lost $62 billion in a single year due to customer defections and abandoned purchases after customers received poor service.

 While that number is staggering, there is more to the story.
-The losses caused by poor experiences have risen by over $20 million–a 50% increase–in just two years.
+The losses caused by poor experiences have risen by over $20 billion–a 50% increase–in just two years.

 The dominance of social media has created new opportunities for customers to complain–and new complications for companies that want to safeguard their reputations.

 Unfortunately, research has shown that companies routinely ignore most social complaints–although those that complain online tend to spend more than their less vocal peers.
 The reason, according to study authors Bain & Company, is that engaged customers spend more than disengaged customers–and complainers are engaged, even if they have concerns.